Givens Rotations for QR Decomposition, SVD and PCA over Database Joins: Experiments

-{ \bf Experiment 3: Effect of join trees.} Different join trees may lead to different runtimes for \Figaro.
-As in classical query optimization, \Figaro prefers join trees such that overall size of the intermediate results is the smallest.
+\textbf{Experiment 3: Effect of join trees.} The runtime of \Figaro is influenced by the join tree.
+As in classical query optimization, \Figaro prefers join trees such that the overall size of the intermediate results is the smallest.
 For our datasets, this translates to having the large fact tables involved earlier in the joins.
-We explain for Retailer, whose large and narrow fact table Inventory uses key - fkey joins on composite keys (item id, date, location) to join with the small dimension tables Locations, Weather, Item and Census. \Figaro aggregates away join keys as it moves from leaves to the root of the join tree.
+We explain for Retailer, whose large and narrow fact table Inventory uses key-fkey joins on composite keys (item id, date, location) to join with the small dimension tables Locations, Weather, Item and Census. \Figaro aggregates away join keys as it moves from leaves to the root of the join tree.
 By aggregating away join keys over the large table as soon as possible, it creates small intermediate results and reduces the number of copies of dimension-table tuples in the intermediate results to pair with tuples in the fact table.
 If the fact table would be the root, then \Figaro would first join it with its children in the join tree and then apply transformations, with no benefit over MKL as in both cases we would work on the materialized join output.
-Therefore, a bad join tree for Retailer therefore has Inventory (I) as root.
-In contrast, a good join tree first joins Inventory with Weather and Item, thereby aggregating away the item id and date keys and to reduce the size of the intermediate result to be joined with Census and Location.
+Therefore, a bad join tree for Retailer has Inventory (I) as a root.
+In contrast, a good join tree first joins Inventory with Weather and Item, thereby aggregating away the item id and date keys and reducing the size of the intermediate result to be joined with Census and Location.
 As shown in Table~\ref{tab:join-orders}, \Figaro-THIN performs 8.06x faster using a good join tree instead of a bad one.

 For the OHE datasets, a key performance differentiator is the sorting order of the relations with one-hot encoded attributes, as explained in Experiment 1.
 For instance, the relation Inventory in the Retailer dataset (colored red in Table~\ref{tab:join-orders}) has the one-hot encoded attribute product id.
 In a bad join tree, it is not sorted on this attribute: it joins with its parent relation Location on location id, so it is primarily sorted on location id.
 In a good join tree, Inventory is sorted on product id as it joins with its parent Item on product id.